RumorsHackerSchool/zwerd.com/ZWERDv4/_posts/2017-11-27-SQL-Injection.md

 ![sql-injection-043.png](/assets/images/sql-injection-043.png)
 **Figure 43** users and password.

-We did it again guys!!! we won!!! or moor likely we own the database!!!!
+We did it again guys!!! we won!!! or more likely we own the database!!!!
 GAME OVER!
 ![sql-injection-044.png](/assets/images/sql-injection-044.png)
 **Figure 44** GAME OVER.